caraya/personal-blog/content/blog/my-markdown-cheatsheet.md

 ---
 ```

+### Handling drafts and future postings

+One thing that has been very frustrating is to figure out how to handle drafts and future posts (posts that are complete but will not be published for a while).

+if you set `draft: true` in the post front matter or the date is in the future from the date you're publishing.
+Eleventy will set the permalink to false and exclude the post from all collections

 ## Attributes

 This plugin will insert the specified attributes to the element.
 If the class exists the look of the content may change.